splunk/splunk-platform-automator/README.md

 # Support

 **Note: This framework is not officially supported by Splunk.
-I develop this on best effort in my spare time.**
+I am developing this on best effort in my spare time.**

 # Features